Hodag: Origins

 In 1893, newspapers reported the discovery of a hodag in Rhinelander, Wisconsin.
 The articles claimed the hodag had "the head of a frog, the grinning face of a giant elephant, thick short legs set off by huge claws, the back of a dinosaur, and a long tail with spears at the end".
 The reports were instigated by well-known Wisconsin land surveyor, timber cruiser and prankster Eugene Shepard, who rounded up a group of local people to capture the animal.
 The group reported that they needed to use dynamite to kill the beast.

-A photograph of the remains of the charred beast was released to the media.
+A photograph of the charred remains of the beast was released to the media.
 It was "the fiercest, strangest, most frightening monster ever to set razor sharp claws on the earth.
 It became extinct after its main food source, all white bulldogs, became scarce in the area."

-Luke Sylvester Kerney, cocreator of the monster, created additional mythos surrounding it and Shepard as published in his book The Hodag: And Other Tales of the Logging Camps.
+Luke Sylvester Kerney, co-creator of the monster, created additional mythos surrounding it and Shepard as published in his book The Hodag: And Other Tales of the Logging Camps.
 According to him, a Hodag can be born when an Ox is verbally abused by its handlers and when it dies its body is not burnt for seven years.
-The same book says Shepard determined the Hodag was a missing link between the Icthyosaurus and the Mylodon, and after visiting King Tut's tomb in Egypt, determined it was originally called the Selblatkey.
+The same book says Shepard determined the Hodag was a missing link between the Icthyosaurus and the Mylodon, and after visiting the tomb of King Tut in Egypt, determined it was originally called the Selblatkey.